Ilaney: [Wolverine] says much during one leap, no?

-- At the climax of Point Break, Keanu Reeves's and Patrick Swayze's characters fall out of an airplane at four-thousand feet and have a ninety-second shouting match which, as MythBusters demonstrated, is about three times as long as it would take to actually fall that distance.
+- At the climax of Point Break (1991), Johnny Utah and Bodhi fall out of an airplane at four thousand feet and have a ninety-second shouting match which, as MythBusters demonstrated, is about three times as long as it would take to actually fall that distance.
 And that's not getting into the problems with being able to hear someone in free fall.

-- Crank takes the above shouting match and cubes it by having a character fall out of a helicopter (at what looked like a relatively low altitude), have a fight to the death, and still have time to pull out his phone, connect to an answering machine, wait through the message, leave one of his own, and hang up.
+- Crank has a character fall out of a helicopter (at what looked like a relatively low altitude), have a fight to the death, and still have time to pull out his phone, connect to an answering machine, listen to a whole message, leave one of his own, and hang up.

 - In Ferris Bueller's Day Off, narrating is a free action for Ferris, and none of the other characters are aware that he's doing it.

-- Subverted in The Good The Bad And The Ugly.
-A bounty hunter who tried unsuccessfully to kill Tuco right at the beginning of the movie locates him again much later, in the bath, naked.
+- Subverted in The Good, the Bad and the Ugly.
+A bounty hunter who tried unsuccessfully to kill Tuco at the beginning of the movie locates him again much later, in the bath, naked.
 He's clearly got the jump on him, but can't resist going into a speech about how glad he is to have finally cornered him.
 Tuco immediately whips out the revolver around his neck and kills him, saying to the corpse, "If you have to shoot, shoot!
-Don't talk!".
-A memorable Throw It In.
+Don't talk!"
+A memorable case of Throw It In!.

-- Both parodied and played straight in the third Pirates of the Caribbean movie, when Will and Elizabeth ask Barbossa to marry them during the final battle.
-Barbossa tries to deliver the "Do you (insert name here) wish to" -speech, but has to constantly stop to fight Davy Jones's crew.
-Played straight in that when he finally gets enough and yells: "Just kiss!", Will and Elizabeth kiss for several seconds and not a single pesky enemy tries to kill them during that.
+- Pirates of the Caribbean: At World's End: When Will and Elizabeth ask Barbossa to marry them during the final battle, Barbossa is constantly interrupted by Davy Jones's crew.
+He finally has enough and yells, "Just kiss!"
+Funnily enough, Will and Elizabeth kiss for several seconds, and no one tries to kill them during that time.

-- Completely straight in 2012.
-John Cusack's character is given an pretty short Exact Time to Failure before going to unjam some machinery, but the time he takes to speak to his family doesn't count.
+- In 2012, John Cusack's character is given a pretty short Exact Time to Failure before going to unjam some machinery — but the time he takes to speak to his family doesn't count.

-- Also done straight in Armageddon.
-Bruce Willis knows that he has only a few minutes to press the detonator that will destroy the giant asteroid and kill him in the process.
-So naturally he finds a camera and spends several of those minutes giving a tearful goodbye to his daughter, still managing to press the button at the last second.
+- In Armageddon, Bruce Willis knows that he has only a few minutes to press the detonator that will destroy the giant asteroid and kill him in the process.
+So naturally, he finds a camera and spends several of those minutes giving a tearful goodbye to his daughter, still managing to press the button at the last second.

 - In Run, Lola, Run, anachronic editing makes it look like Lola drops a bag full of money, then walks over to her dying boyfriend, remembers a lengthy flashback, and shares a few words with the boyfriend, all before the bag hits the ground.

-- At the end of Fight Club when Tyler, who is really the narrator is holding the narrator at gunpoint and there are only sixty seconds before the bombs wrapped around the bases of the buildings explode via a pre-programmed detonation sequence.
-Yet Tyler starts monologuing for at least five minutes and nothing explodes until after the narrator has shot himself in the head to remove the delusions of Tyler and has had time to give the Space Monkeys orders and has had a touching scene with Marla Singer.
-Honestly, watch the movie and start counting to see when the explosion should have happened.
+- At the end of Fight Club, when Tyler who is really the narrator is holding the narrator at gunpoint and there are only sixty seconds before the all the buildings explode, Tyler starts monologuing for at least five minutes.
+In fact, nothing happens until the narrator gives the Space Monkeys orders, has a touching scene with Marla Singer, and shoots himself in the head to remove the delusions of Tyler..
+But since that whole sequence was just part of his imagination, all the narrator really had to do was shoot himself, which would only take a few seconds.

-- In The Backup Plan, the main character goes into labor, but miraculously stops having contractions to have some important dialogue with the lead male.
+- In The Backup Plan, the main character goes into labor, but miraculously stops having contractions to have some important dialogue with the male lead.

-- It's also deconstructed in the first attempt of the final battle with Gideon, where Scott manages in-between the fight to tell both Ramona & Knives that he cheated on both of them.
+- In the final battle with Gideon well, its first attempt, Scott manages to tell both Ramona and Knives that he cheated on both of them.
 Only for Gideon to sneak up on Scott and stab him from behind, killing him.
 However, Scott did get better, thanks to the 1-Up.